AscendXYZ/documentation/README.md

 We are still in the very early preview and the platform is for closed alpha tests now for partners.

-Best Requards, The Ascend Developer Team.
+Best Regards, The Ascend Developer Team.
 Reach us at developers@ascend.xyz